ivoryRabbit/sql-helper/README.md

 - database:
   - postgres pgvector
   - duckdb vss extension ?
-  - chormadb using duckdb on the backend ?
+  - chromadb using sqlite or duckdb on the backend ?
   - GraphRAG ?
 - model:
   - sentence transformers: